Saffron Price Per Ounce: Accurate Cost, Quality & Buying Guide (2025)

 Harvesting Challenges

-• Each crocus bloom only yields 3 stigmas
+• Each crocus bloom yields only 3 stigmas

 Processing & Purity